Last updated August 29th, 2021.

 However, it’s probably best to look elsewhere if your primary goal is rental income and capital appreciation.
 Singapore’s weak yields and high prices mean that other countries in Asia boast far superior investment prospects.

 Different markets suit different people.
-Investing in Singapore property might not be ideal for some.
-But for others, buying real estate in Southeast Asia’s wealthiest country offers a type of stability that few other nations can.
+Singapore property might not be ideal for some investors.
+Yet for others, buying real estate in Southeast Asia’s richest country offers a rare type of stability that few other nations can.

 Skip the Next Western Recession